 Mentor Meetups for Newbies on 08 & 09 June

 During #rp22, there will be two meetups between mentors and interested newbies.
-These will take place on 8 June at at 12:30pm and on 9 June at 11am at the re:publica "Home Base" stand.
+These will take place on 8 June at 12:30 pm and on 9 June at 11 am at the re:publica "Home Base" in the main hall.
 From here, the mentors and interested newbies will set off on short tours of the grounds, take a look at the programme together, exchange ideas and experience their "re:publica community feeling" together.

-Want to be there?
-Just come to the Home Base stand at the time of the Meetup, get to know the mentors, ask questions and connect!
+Want to join?
+Just come to the Home Base stand at the time of the meetup, get to know the mentors, ask questions and connect!

-You don't have time for our Meetups or you missed them, but you still want to ask your question(s) and network with the mentors?
-The mentors will be answering your questions throughout re:publica tagged with the hashtag #AskTheMentor.
+Don't have time for our meetups or missed them, but you still want to ask your question(s) and network with the mentors?
+Simply use the hashtag #AskTheMentor on Twitter to get engaged.
 You are also welcome to join the Twitter community "Mentor*innen re:publica 22" to network and exchange ideas.